AskMeAgain/TangleChain-System/TangleChainIXI/Smartcontracts/README.md

 ## Labels and Entrys

 Entrys can be jumped at from a transaction.
-Labels can be reached by GOTO
+Labels can be reached by GOTO.

 ## Metadata Fields